LIVE LTL RATES

 12 months shipment history at lane level: origin ZIP, destination ZIP, monthly shipment count, average pallet count per shipment, average weight, peak/trough seasonality.
 Shipment-level granularity, not summaries.

 LTL, PTL, FTL, box truck, cargo van, expedited.
 Which modes per lane.
 Which volume tiers per mode.
-Whether mode flex (engine-driven mode selection) is required or prohibited.
-See mode decision guide.
+Whether mode flex is required.
+Mode decision guide.

 OTD %, damage rate %, claim resolution days, billing accuracy %, MABD compliance %.
 With explicit penalty/credit structure for misses.
 SLAs without consequences are aspirations.